IBM/kif/docs/tutorial.md

 ## Data model

-KIF data-model objects, such as statements and their components, are built using the data-model object constructors (see the [data model guide](guides/data_model.md)).
+KIF data-model objects, such as statements and their components, are built using the data-model object constructors (see [Data Model](guides/data_model.md)).
 For instance, we can construct the statement "Brazil shares border with Argentina" as follows:

 ```py
 from kif_lib import Item, Property, Statement, ValueSnak

 Brazil = Item('http://www.wikidata.org/entity/Q155')
 shares_border_with = Property('http://www.wikidata.org/entity/P47')
 Argentina = Item('http://www.wikidata.org/entity/Q414')

 stmt = Statement(Brazil, ValueSnak(shares_border_with, Argentina))
 print(stmt)
 ```